-- 1. The foster home shall be accessible to community resources needed by foster children. - 2.
+- 1. The foster home shall have access to community resources needed by foster children. - 2.
 The foster home shall be clean and free of hazards. - 3.
 The foster home shall have a continuous supply of sanitary drinking water.
-If the source is not a municipal water system, the water shall be tested and approved by the Arkansas Department of Health annually.
-This approval shall be kept in the foster home case record. - 4.
-The foster home shall have at least one (1) flush toilet, one sink with running water, and one bathtub or shower with hot and cold running water.
+If the source is not a municipal water system, the water shall be tested and approved annually by the Arkansas Department of Health.
+This approval will be added to the foster home case record.

-- 5. There shall be operational smoke detectors within ten (10) feet of the kitchen and each bedroom. - 6.
-There shall be an operational chemical fire extinguisher readily accessible near the cooking area of the home. - 7.
-The foster parents shall practice and document emergency evacuation drills with each new child entering the home, and at least quarterly thereafter. - 8.
+- 4. The foster home shall have at least one (1) flushing toilet, one (1) sink with running water, and one (1) bathtub or shower with hot and cold running water. - 5.
+An operational smoke detector is required for each bedroom. - 6.
+An operational chemical fire extinguisher must be readily accessible near the cooking area of the home. - 7.
+The foster parents shall practice and document emergency evacuation drills with each new child entering the home and repeat at least quarterly thereafter. - 8.
 All heating units with hot external areas shall be screened or otherwise shielded. - 9.
-The home shall have at least one (1) exterior door that exits directly to the outside, or the home shall have an alternate fire escape route. - 10.
-The home shall have an operational telephone.
-Working cell phones kept on the premises are acceptable.
-The phone shall be accessible for children. - 11.
+The home shall have at least one (1) exterior door that exits directly to the outside, or an alternate fire escape route. - 10.
+The home shall have an operational telephone that is accessible to children.
+Working cell phones kept on the premises are acceptable. - 11.
 Each child shall have adequate space for storing clothing and personal belongings. - 12.
 All household pets shall have proof of current rabies vaccinations as required by Arkansas law. - 13.
-All firearms shall be maintained in a secure, locked location or secured by a trigger lock. - 14.
-All ammunition shall be secured and locked separately from firearms unless they are stored in a safe, hand gun safe or a long gun safe. - 15.
-The foster home record shall contain an agency approved safety plan for any noted hazards.
+All firearms shall be maintained in a secure, locked location or be secured by a trigger lock. - 14.
+All ammunition shall be secured and locked separately from firearms unless they are stored in a safe (for example, a handgun safe or a long gun safe). - 15.
+The foster home record shall contain an agency-approved safety plan for any noted hazards.
 The safety plan shall be signed by all caregivers in the foster home and an agency representative. - 16.
 A current floor plan of the home with room dimensions for all rooms used for sleeping shall be in the foster home record. - 17.
-Manufactured homes, used as foster homes, shall have an agency approved safety plan for tornado safety.
-The safety plan shall be signed by all caregivers in the foster home and an agency representative.
+Manufactured homes, used as foster homes, shall have an agency-approved plan for tornado safety.
+The safety plan shall be signed by all caregivers in the foster home and an agency representative. - 18.
+The foster home shall be a house, a mobile home, housing unit, or apartment occupied by an individual or a family. - 19.
+The foster home, grounds, and all structures on the property shall be maintained in a clean, safe, and sanitary condition and be in a reasonable state of repair within community standards